liqd/adhocracy3/docs/source/api/authorization.rst

     - reader: can view:
         view the proposal

+    - annotator: can add content metadata/annotations
+        add comment to the proposal
+        add voting to the proposal
+        add rating to the proposal
+        add tag to the proposal

-    - contributor: can add content: add comment to the proposal add voting to the proposal
+    - contributor: can add content: add proposal

     - editor: can edit content:
         edit proposal